aristanetworks/atd-public/topologies/datacenter/labguides/source/ansible_and_jinja_templates.rst

 .. code-block:: bash

-    ansible-playbook -i ~/Desktop/labhosts ~/Desktop/interfaces.yml
+    ansible-playbook -i labhosts interfaces.yml

 You should see  ok=1 **changed=1**.
 If you were to run it again, it will show ok=1 changed=0.

-Log into Leaf1 (192.168.0.14) and run ``show interface status`` to see the interface names.
+Log into Leaf1 (192.168.0.12) and run ``show interface status`` to see the interface names.

 Bonus